kigster/arli/README.md

 [PlatformIO](http://platformio.org/) is a great "eco-system" that includes not just Arduino, but many other boards, provides integrated library manager, and Atom as the primary IDE.
 It's a fantastic tool for beginner/intermediate developers, much better than Arduino IDE.

-But it's not without its downsides: to some PlatformIO feels *too heavy*.
+But it's not without its downsides: to some — PlatformIO feels *too heavy*.
 It comes with a gazillion additional features you'll never use and it tries to be too much all at once.
-For some people — it's a feature.

-PlatformIO goes against the fundamental principals of [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) — which promotes a minimalist; modular software development delegated to specialized commands that can be all interconnected (think `grep`, `awk`, `sort`, `uniq`).
+Perhaps for some people — it can be a feature.
+But for the author and other members of the Arduino dev community, PlatformIO design goes against the fundamental principals of [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which promotes a minimalist, modular software development delegated to specialized commands that can be all interconnected (think `grep`, `awk`, `sort`, `uniq`).

-Please note, that this is the Author's opinion who is shared by some other people in the community, but you should always explore all options to find the one that fits you best.

 ### How is Arli Different?